-Add a bunch of overlanding-type mods to the equation and One Lap of a race track – in the wet, no less – becomes a very interesting preposition.
+Add a bunch of overlanding-type mods to the equation and of a race track – in the wet, no less – becomes a very interesting preposition.
 Now, we've seen this spiciest version of the Model Y on this track before, and its abilities impressed.
 Sporting a lift kit, large off-roading tires, and a roof rack and everything changes.

 With Kyle Conner behind the wheel and the car put into Sport with slip-start engaged, the Model Y begins its damp, hottish lap of the North Carolina Center for Automotive Research (NCCAR) track with the battery at a 78% state of charge.
 As the pedal meets the floor, the front wheels slip, but it still rockets away from the starting line.